Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 #### It's not only important to express gratitude, it's also very important to receive it well.

-And I find out this is one of the hardest things for people to do in a way that's consistent with Nonviolent Communication principles.
+I find out this is one of the hardest things for people to do in a way that's consistent with Nonviolent Communication principles.

 Nonviolent communication suggests that we empathically commit with any message that's coming at us, that we hear the feelings and needs be expressed by the person.